CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Algorithm benchmarking

 Our first round of experiments compares CQRRPT to other algorithms for QR and QRCP.
 Specifically, we compare our algorithm to the following. \begin{itemize} \item \code{GEQRF} - standard unpivoted Householder QR. \item \code{GEQR} - unpivoted QR, which dispatches either a specialized algorithm for QR of tall and skinny matrices \textit{or} a general-purpose algorithm according to implementation-specific logic.
 The selected algorithm is nominally based on a prediction of which algorithm will be more efficient for the given matrix.
 Intel MKL documentation does not promise that \code{GEQR} makes the optimal decision in this regard. \item \code{GEQP3} - standard pivoted QR. \item \code{GEQPT} - composed of performing \code{GEQR} on an input matrix to get the factors $\mtx{Q}_{1}$ and $\mtx{R}_{1}$ and then getting data $(\mtx{Q}_{2}, \mtx{R}, J)$ by running \code{GEQP3} on $\mtx{R}_{1}$; the final matrix $\mtx{Q}$ is defined implicitly as the product of $\mtx{Q}_{1}$ and $\mtx{Q}_{2}$. \item \code{sCholQR3} - shifted CholeskyQR3, our implementation of \cite[Algorithm 4.2]{FK2020}, using the Frobenius norm on Line $3$ of said algorithm. \end{itemize} The performance data for each algorithm is taken as the best of its execution times over twenty consecutive runs.

-\paragraph{Varying matrix sizes.} Our first set of experiments was run on $m \times n$ matrices with $m = 32768$ (\cref{fig:qr_flops}, left) and $m = 131072$ (\cref{fig:qr_flops}, right), with $n$ varying as the powers of two from $512$ to $8192$.
+\paragraph{Varying matrix sizes.} Our first set of experiments was run on $m \times n$ matrices with $m = 65536$ (\cref{fig:qr_flops}, left) and $m = 131072$ (\cref{fig:qr_flops}, right), with $n$ varying as the powers of two from $512$ to $8192$.
+The sampling factor, $\gamma$, is set to the default value of $1.25$; the number of nonzeros per column in the sketching operator is set to the default value of $4$.
 Note that all matrices in this experiment are out of cache.

 The results show that with an increase in input matrix size, CQRRPT outperforms alternative pivoted schemes and has either comparable or superior performance to unpivoted schemes.
-We are seeing an order of magnitude acceleration over \code{GEQP3}, and accelerations of up to $1.8$x over \code{GEQR} and \code{GEQPT}, and $1.4$x over \code{GEQRF}, for matrices with $131072$ rows.
-On a plot with $32768$ rows, the performance of CQRRPT declines after $2048$ columns due to the fact that the matrix is not tall enough.
+We are seeing an order of magnitude acceleration over \code{GEQP3}, and accelerations of up to $2$x over \code{GEQR} and \code{GEQPT}, and $1.6$x over \code{GEQRF}, for matrices with $131072$ rows.
+On a plot with $65536$ rows, the performance of CQRRPT declines after $2048$ columns due to the fact that the matrix is not tall enough.

 Note that \code{GEQR} fails to match the performance of \code{GEQRF} and consequently causes poor performance in \code{GEQPT}.
 This is likely due to the fact that the matrix sizes that we use in our experiments are not considered ``tall enough'' by the internal metric of the MKL implementation of \code{GEQR}.
-For experiments with matrices where $m$ is several orders of magnitude larger than $n$, we refer the readers to \cref{sec:very_tal_mat}.
+For experiments with matrices where $m$ is several orders of magnitude larger than $n$, we refer the readers to \cref{sec:more_experiments}.

 \paragraph{Varying number of threads.} \cref{table:threads} depicts the performance scaling of various algorithms with the change in number of threads used.
 For the dimensions of the test matrix used here, CQRRPT remains the fastest algorithm for any number of threads.